babybuddy/babybuddy/docs/contributing/gulp-command-reference.md

 Create a test coverage report.
 See [`.coveragerc`](https://github.com/babybuddy/babybuddy/tree/master/.coveragerc) for default settings information.

-### `createcachetable`

-Executes Django's `createcachetable` management task.
-See [django-admin createcachetable](https://docs.djangoproject.com/en/4.0/ref/django-admin/#createcachetable) for more details about other options and functionality of this command.

 ### `extras`

 Copies "extra" files (fonts, images and server root contents) to the build